 Mr. Himmelreich’s last will and testament endowed the library with $15,000 for a building and $150.00 for books.
 The building with its majestic columns outside and beautiful murals inside, was dedicated eight years after Mr. Himmelreich’s bequest, on November 7, 1902.

 In 2009 the William D Himmelreich Memorial Library is a wonderful Christian resource center used by many in the community and surrounding areas.
 Home to more than 8,300 books, 1,500 videos and DVDs, and 700 cassette tapes and CD’s, the library with its restored reading room is a wonderful place to visit and is a tribute to the generosity and faithfulness of Mr. Himmelreich.

-Pastors Westra and Gardner… Kurtz and Merrittt… Wendell, Anderson, Smith and King.
-All men who loved God and were called to serve Him and the congregations of this church.
+Pastors Westra and Gardner… Kurtz and Merrittt… Wendell, Anderson, Smith, King, Yorks, and Kraus.
+All people who loved God and were called to serve Him and the congregations of this church.
 Each impacting many, each leaving a legacy of ministry and faithfulness.

-This is a congregation that enjoyed fellowship while they loved the Lord; A congregation that was a family for so many.
-A congregation that embodied what Paul spoke about in 1st Corinthians –Now you are the body of Christ and each one of you is a part of it.
+This is a congregation that has continued to enjoy fellowship while loving the Lord, a congregation that has been a family for so many.
+A congregation that has embodied what Paul spoke about in 1st Corinthians: “Now you are the body of Christ and each one of you is a part of it.”

-Faithfulness for 175 years.
-From its quiet beginnings in the country side to its move to independence at the riverside, the congregation at Lewisburg desired to be work for the Lord Jesus Christ.
-From its first 39 members to nearly 600 today God has used our people to proclaim the Gospel to Lewisburg and the world.
+From its quiet beginnings in the countryside to its move to independence at the riverside, the congregation at Lewisburg desired to work for the Lord Jesus Christ.
+From its first 39 members to nearly 300 today God has used our people to proclaim the Gospel to Lewisburg and the world.
 Going forward let it be our prayer …may all who come behind us, find us faithful.